rsek/datasworn/ironsworn_moves.md

 * You bolster your position: Take +1 momentum.
 * You find an opening: Inflict +1 harm.

-On a **weak hit**, inflict your harm, but then *Endure Harm*.
+On a **weak hit**, inflict your harm, but then *Pay the Price*.
 Your foe has initiative.

-On a **miss**, you are outmatched and must *Endure Harm*.
+On a **miss**, you are outmatched and must *Pay the Price*.
 Your foe has initiative.

 ### Turn the Tide

-Once per fight, when you **risk it all**, you may steal initiative from your foe to make a move (not a *Endure Harm*).
+Once per fight, when you **risk it all**, you may steal initiative from your foe to make a move (not a progress move).
 When you do, add +1 and take +1 momentum on a hit.
-If you fail to score a hit on that move, you must suffer a dire outcome. *Endure Harm*.
+If you fail to score a hit on that move, you must suffer a dire outcome. *Pay the Price*.

 ### End the Fight